 AGCO University provides opportunities for employees to develop the competencies they need for ongoing success.
 It is the goal of AGCO University to provide our employees with skills, education and continuing development to be successful within AGCO.
 We provide mandatory training to our workforce on various policies and issues including the Global Code of Conduct, to ensure adherence to all its principles.
 Completion of the training is a condition of engagement or employment at AGCO.
-We also provide various mandatory Human Resources and other trainings to employees including on the AGCO Core Values of Accountability, Integrity, Respect, Team Spirit and Transparency.
+We also provide various mandatory Human Resources and other trainings to employees including Cultural Beliefs training, covering the beliefs and behaviours that create a positive working environment, enabling AGCO teams to achieve winning outcomes through Team Up, Speak Up and Farmer First.
+To date, the majority of the Australian based employees have been through this training and we are currently in the process of reviewing the training to see if any updates are required.